ticketbase/help.ticketbase.com/articles/tracking-promo-codes.md

 ### Tracking customer usage of promo codes

-It is also possible to track which of your customers have used certain promo codes by downloading the {Order List or the Attendee List}.
+It is also possible to track which of your customers have used certain promo codes by downloading the [Order List or the Attendee List].

+The Order List tracks which promo codes have been used per transaction, while the Attendee List tracks the ticket type and type of access per attendee.

-{Order List or the Attendee List}(/list-of-orders-and-attendees.html)
+[Order List or the Attendee List]:/list-of-orders-and-attendees.html